falco-m/market-basket-analysis-sql/README.md

 1. **Cancelled invoices (prefix 'C') were excluded entirely** rather than netted against original orders, as matching cancelled invoices to originals was not feasible without additional business logic.
 This may slightly overstate total revenue if some cancellations are missing from the dataset.

+2. **Transactions with missing or zero CustomerID values (135,080 records, ~25% of dataset) were excluded entirely** rather than analyzed separately or imputed, as customer-level metrics (RFM segmentation, churn analysis, interpurchase intervals) require unique identifiers to track individual behavior over time.
+This exclusion ensures data quality for loyalty and retention analyses but may understate total business performance, as guest checkouts and unregistered purchases are not reflected in reported revenue or order volume figures.

-2. **Orders with >50 unique products (outliers) were excluded from market basket analysis**, as these likely represent bulk wholesale orders with different purchasing logic.
+3. **Orders with >50 unique products (outliers) were excluded from market basket analysis**, as these likely represent bulk wholesale orders with different purchasing logic.
 This affects <1% of transactions but prevents skewing of co-purchase frequency calculations.

 ---